 - Manage any change in tax codes.

-- Prepare P11D once you have completed your annual (online) questionnaire and submit to the Revenue.
-If you have benefits in kind we will calculate the tax due and advise you of any payment the Revenue will be looking for.
+- Prepare P11D once you have completed your annual (online) questionnaire and submit to HMRC.
+If you have benefits in kind we will calculate the tax due and advise you of any payment HMRC will be looking for.

 - To help us complete the above we will ask you for your P45 and confirm your IR35 status (we are happy to review any IR35 contract however this is outside the scope of normal work and as such we charge a small amount which is of course fully tax deductible).